robbert-harms/pyschematron/README.rst

    In this phase we process the AST to create a concrete set of patterns and rules.
    All `<extends />` are resolved, abstract patterns are instantiated, and redundant abstract rules and patterns are removed.
 #.
-Limit the AST to only include patterns and phases limited to the selected phase.
+Phase selection, we limit the AST to only include patterns and phases limited to the selected phase.
 #.
-Determine the query binding language to use.
+Query binding, we determine the query binding language to use.
    This library only supports `xslt`, `xslt2`, `xslt3`, `xpath`, `xpath2`, `xpath3`, and `xpath31`,
    where all `xslt` variations are limited to XPath expressions only.
 #.
 Apply the bound schema to an XML document to validate.